alanorwick/mosaic/README.md

 It is designed for intermediate-level Kubernetes users:
 + whose sub-godly proficiency in the K-verse slows them down
 + who dread opaque, lock-in-hungry, buzz-killing PaaS'es
-+ who keep it programmatic but are open visual sidekicks when legitimate
++ who keep it programmatic but are open to visual sidekicks when legitimate

 # Installation